Our Graduate Training Scheme holds several attractions:

-- On-the-job training through four rotations, each lasting six months.
+- On the job training through four rotations, each lasting six months.
 The rotations will be chosen to expose you to a range of areas of work.
-These are likely to include at least one developed economy (probably the US, UK, euro-zone or Japan); at least one emerging market region (probably Emerging Asia, Emerging Europe, Latin America, the Middle East or Africa); financial markets; and the economics of either property or commodities or a period in our commissioned projects team.
+These are likely to include at least one developed economy (the US, UK, euro-zone, Japan or Australia and New Zealand), at least one emerging market region (likely to be Emerging Asia, Emerging Europe, Middle East and North Africa, Sub-Saharan Africa or Latin America), global financial markets, and the economics of either property or commodities.
 During each rotation, you will contribute to the regular output of the service.

-- You will attend regular internal economics classes run by our experienced staff.
+- Regular internal economics master classes run by our experienced staff.
 These will cover practical skills, such as forecasting techniques, as well as economics knowledge, such as an assessment of quantitative easing or the historical experience of sovereign debt restructuring.

 - A competitive starting salary with the potential for a performance-related annual bonus and for rapid salary progression after completion of our scheme.